What is Food Recovery?

 Adelante Comunidad Conejo has been selected by the City of Thousand Oaks to use CalRecycle grant funds to expand food recovery citywide.

-Organizations that are currently recovering food through the Food Share of Ventura County coordinated Tier 1 grocery store pick ups program will be invited to a food recovery capacity meeting at Adelante’s new facility.
-We will discuss obstacles organizations face to increasing food recovery from Tier 1 and Tier 2 food producers and ways that the CalRecycle funds can be used to address those challenges.
+The first meeting was scheduled for Thursday, 4/17 at 5:30pm.
+We discussed obstacles organizations face to increasing food recovery from Tier 1 and Tier 2 food producers and ways that the CalRecycle funds can be used to address those challenges.

-Food distribution organizations not currently participating in retail food recovery are also welcome to attend.
+Food distribution organizations not currently participating in food recovery are also welcome to attend.
 Let us know you are interested by email.

 Organizations interested in diverting food for animal feed or composting should contact us by email at hub@adelanteconejo.org